-He moved back to the Northeast in 2003 for the role of opening Executive Chef at Great Bay restaurant in Boston as Executive Chef where he and the restaurant garnered many accolades from The New York Times, Esquire, Gourmet and The Boston Globe.
+He moved back to the Northeast in 2003 for the role of opening Executive Chef at Great Bay restaurant at Boston’s Hotel Commonwealth, where he and the restaurant garnered accolades from The New York Times, Esquire, Gourmet and The Boston Globe, among others.

-He left Great Bay to follow the dream of opening his own restaurant.
-In late February 2006, Sewall and his wife Lisa, a former pastry chef at L'Espalier, opened Lineage in Brookline, Massachusetts.
-Their appreciation for fresh ingredients and personal approach to modern American cuisine, the Sewalls have steered Lineage to critical acclaim, including “Restaurants Top Tables” in Bon Appetit and “Best Dessert” from Boston magazine.
+Sewall left Great Bay to follow the dream of opening his own restaurant.
+In late February 2006, he and his wife Lisa, a former pastry chef at L’Espalier, opened Lineage in Brookline, Massachusetts.
+Using their appreciation for fresh ingredients to create a personal interpretation of modern American cuisine, the Sewalls have steered Lineage to critical acclaim, including “Restaurants Top Tables” in Bon Appetit and “Best Dessert” from Boston magazine.
 In 2013, Lineage was reviewed by Devra First, restaurant critic at The Boston Globe, and was award three stars.